People – Ceremony ~ Buddha Meet Rock (1971)

-People were formed during a short term in 1971 as an (nearly) occasional shooting star project to produce a novel by blending their rock sounds and Buddhist Shomyo (sutra).
-The album was led by Buddhist poet/songwriter Naoki Tachikawa and was organised by Teichiku Records‘ A&R director Hideki Sakamoto.
+People were formed during a short term in 1971 as a (nearly) occasional shooting star project to produce a novel by blending their rock sounds and Buddhist Shomyo (sutra).
+The album was led by Buddhist poet/songwriter Naoki Tachikawa and was organized by Teichiku Records‘ A&R director Hideki Sakamoto.

 Through most of the album is a mood of improvisation build around some fundaments of Buddhist prayers with a psych-rock band playing a mostly droning.
-With clearly organ, slowly rhythmic bass, wooden block, wah-wah guitar, drums and acoustic guitar, temple cymbals, and an occasional sitar, played in Japanese mode.
+With clear organ, slowly rhythmic bass, wooden block, wah-wah guitar, drums, and acoustic guitar, temple cymbals, and an occasional sitar played in Japanese mode.

 Curiously, the album starts and ends with a sample from David Axelrod’s Holy Thursday, being one of the first unauthorized uses of a song in rock history.
 The ‘IM’ highlights are for the entire album, this rite soundtrack captures the beauty of an ancient religion with tinges of modernity, fake orgasms and lots of fuzz. 良い旅を!

 A2 声明 Part 1 (Shōmyō Part 1)

 - Bass: Hideaki Takebe